By: Bryan P. Spears, The Daily Record...

 When he’s not delving into public policy, Mr. Barron works as an attorney in private practice and is recognized annually as a “super lawyer” in Maryland and the District of Columbia.
 Currently, Mr. Barron is a litigator and counselor at the law firm of Whiteford, Taylor & Preston, LLP where he practices general litigation and counsels small businesses and nonprofits.Mr.
-Barron also serves as a leader in the legal profession, the Democratic party, and as a leading advocate on access to justice issues.
+Barron also serves as a leader within the legal profession and is a leading advocate on access to justice issues.

-Prior to his private law practice Mr. Barron had a distinguished career in government.
+Prior to his private law practice, Mr. Barron had a distinguished career in government.
 First, as a prosecutor in Prince George’s County, he prosecuted a variety of economic crimes and violent offenses.
 During this time, Mr. Barron was honored by the Maryland State’s Attorneys’ Association, the Maryland General Assembly, and the Governor for his exemplary service.
 Later, as a federal prosecutor with the U.S. Department of Justice, Mr. Barron prosecuted criminal conspiracies and gang cases.

 Erek Barron – An Attorney at Whiteford, Taylor & Preston, the newest addition to the District 24 Delegation has tremendous statewide potential.
 A former prosecutor (as an ASA in Prince George’s and Baltimore City as well as at the Department of Justice) who worked for then US Senator Joe Biden on Capitol Hill, Erek has as sterling a resume as any legislator.
 He also has an easy going charm and keen intelligence.
 Bonus Points: he played football at College Park.